AIPAC: Contemporary period (Post-1980s)

+In 2016, nearly 20,000 delegates attended the AIPAC Policy Conference, about 4,000 of them American students.
+For the first time in AIPAC's history, the conference's general sessions were held in Washington, D.C.'s Verizon Center to accommodate the large number of delegates.
+Keynote speakers included Vice President Joe Biden, former secretary of state Hillary Clinton, Republican presidential candidate Donald Trump, Governor John Kasich, Senator Ted Cruz, and Speaker Paul Ryan.
+Israeli prime minister Benjamin Netanyahu, who had spoken to AIPAC before in person, addressed the conference via satellite on its final day.

 In February 2019, freshman U.S. representative Ilhan Omar (D-Minnesota), one of the first two Muslim women (along with Rashida Tlaib) to serve in Congress, tweeted that House Minority Leader Kevin McCarthy's (R-California) support for Israel was "all about the Benjamins" (i.e. about money).
 The next day, she clarified that she meant AIPAC.
-Omar later apologized but also made another statement attacking "political influence in this country that says it is okay to push for allegiance to a foreign country.”
+Omar later apologized but also made another statement attacking "political influence in this country that says it is okay to push for allegiance to a foreign country."
 The statements aroused anger among AIPAC supporters, but also vocal support among the progressive wing of the Democratic Party and "revived a fraught debate" in American politics over whether AIPAC has too much influence over American policy in the Middle East, while highlighting the deterioration of some relationships between progressive Democrats and pro-Israel organizations.
-On March 6, 2019, the Democratic leadership put forth a resolution on the House floor condemning anti-Semitism, which was broadened to condemn bigotry against a wide variety of groups before it passed on March 7.
+On March 6, 2019, the Democratic leadership put forth a resolution on the House floor condemning antisemitism, which was broadened to condemn bigotry against a wide variety of groups before it passed on March 7.

 In August 2024, AIPAC's headquarters in Washington, D.C. were vandalized by anti-Israel activists.
+In the 2024 election cycle, AIPAC spent a record $45.2 million to defeat two progressive legislators critical of Israel, Jamaal Bowman and Cori Bush.

+In 2025, several Democratic politicians who had previously received AIPAC support, including Deborah Ross, Valerie Foushee, Morgan McGarvey and Seth Moulton, said they would no longer accept donations from AIPAC.
+According to The Nation, "Clearly, the pro-Israel consensus has evaporated among the Democratic and liberal base.
+Not only that—being uncritical of Israel and its regime of control over Palestinians today is becoming an impediment to Democratic politicians."
+David Frank, a professor of communication at the University of Oregon, said, "AIPAC is on the ropes.
+It's being defeated and losing its hold on the American public.
+The Track AIPAC is grassroots in identifying how powerful AIPAC is.
+The founders wanted to show how much money is going to each member of Congress.
+They want to make the money toxic, so that even the recipients of smaller donations will want to return the money."